Mrs. Jocelyn C. Benson— Head Teacher, Paideia I, Psychology

 Mr. Jeremy P. Staub— Biology

 Mr. Staub grew up in Woodburn, Indiana.
 He graduated from Concordia University in Seward Nebraska.
 He currently teaches at Holy Cross in Fort Wayne, Indiana.
 In December of 2010, he was married to his wife Becky.
-They have a daugther, Leah.
+They have two children, Leah and Andrew.

 In his spare time he enjoys being active outdoors, whether it is landscaping, hiking, surfing, snorkeling or anything else.
 He also enjoys following Cubs baseball, playing games, reading books and watching movies.
 He is thankful for the opportunity to share his faith in Jesus with his students in science, music, and everything else in between.
 He is very excited to take part in this teaching experience.
 He looks forward to interacting with students across the country in a unique and interactive way.
 He also looks forward to growing from this experience as the students also grow in their knowledge of science and their Creator.